allegroai/clearml-docs/docs/webapp/webapp_profile.md

 #### Inviting New Teammates

 To invite a user to your workspace, press the **+ INVITE USER** button, and input the email in the dialog that pops up.
+Once added, the new users can immediately access your workspace.

 #### Removing Teammates
 To remove a user from a workspace: